emilcieslar/org.civicrm.ecmemberlist/README.md

 * The date filtering is very basic as it's not based on time, only on numbers.
 For example, if you have a date range between 2015-05-20 and 2015-06-20, it basically treats the dates as 20150520 and 20150620.
 Therefore any number (date) that is not within those numbers is filtered out.

+* I have managed to create CiviCRM menu link, it's in the navigation under "Member List".

 * I have tried using built-in crm-ui-datepicker, however console throws error:
 	```
 	VM2161:1 Uncaught TypeError: Cannot read property 'element' of undefined_selectDate